PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 ## <a href="#goals" name="goals">I. Goals</a>

-In this workflow step, we describe [Enrichment Map (EM)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0013984) (Merico 2010), a visual tool that subsumes redundant gene sets into fewer, broader themes.
+In this workflow step, we describe Enrichment Map (EM), a visual tool that simplifies the display of a long list of gene sets.
 By then end of this discussion you should:

 1. Understand how an Enrichment Map can be helpful
 2. Learn how to create and tune an Enrichment Map
-3. Be able to generate a map describing overarching themes culled from enrichment analyses
+3. Be able to generate a publication-quality description of the overarching themes culled from enrichment analyses

 ## <a href="#background" name="background">II.
 Background</a>

 EM was originally described by Merico *et al.* (Merico 2010) as an aid in the interpretation of gene sets emerging from enrichment analyses.
 The motivation for this tool is the growing number of gene sets and gene annotation detail being made available, which leads to larger collections of gene sets emerging from enrichment analyses.
 Even with more stringent criteria, it is not uncommon for analyses to generate hundreds of pathways.
 All of this presents an obstacle from the standpoint of interpretability.
-To illustrate the value of EM, let us return to our analysis of alterations in pathways of platelets of BrCa and HD individuals.
+To illustrate the value of EM, let us return to our analysis of alterations in pathways of platelets.

 ### A long list of pathways